ideafieldpro/SOAR-EDR-automation/README.md

 ### Part 2 Commentary

-- Ensure that firewall rules are configured correctly to avoid connectivity issues with Lima Charlie.
+- Ensure that firewall rules are configured correctly to avoid connectivity issues with LimaCharlie.
-- Regularly check for updates and best practices from Lima Charlie documentation to stay informed about new features and improvements.
+- Regularly check for updates and best practices from LimaCharlie documentation to stay informed about new features and improvements.
-- Use netstat and other monitoring tools within Lima Charlie to assess network activity and identify any suspicious behavior effectively.
+- Use netstat and other monitoring tools within LimaCharlie to assess network activity and identify any suspicious behavior effectively.

 ## Part 3

 ### Step 1: Download the Lasagna Tool

-1. Navigate to the [Lasagna GitHub releases page](https://github.com/your-repo-link/releases) from your Windows server.
+1. Navigate to the [Lasagna GitHub releases page]([https://github.com/your-repo-link/releases](https://github.com/AlessandroZ/LaZagne)) from your Windows server.
 2. Click on `lasagna.exe` under the latest release.
 3. Note: You may need to disable Windows Security real-time protection:
     - Search for "Windows Security" in your Windows search bar.